Three Minute Thesis

-Three Minute Thesis (3MT®) is a university-wide competition for graduate students in which participants present their research and its wider impact in three minutes or less to a panel of non-specialist judges.
-The challenge is to present complex research in an engaging, accessible and compelling way, using only one static slide.
+The Three Minute Thesis (3MT®) is a university-wide competition that challenges graduate students to present their research and its broader impact to a panel of non-specialist judges—in just three minutes and with only one static slide.
+The aim is to communicate complex ideas in an engaging, accessible, and compelling way.

 Date |